What is a Topographic Map?

 Association defines Topographic Maps as

-the following: "Topographic maps are maps at large and medium scales which incorporate a huge variety of information.
+"Topographic maps are maps at large and medium scales which incorporate a huge variety of information.
 The basic coverage

 (a country’s largest map series) is based on measurements made in the field and/or from aerial photographs.
 Derived topographical